imwiththou/imwiththou.github.com/README.md

 ===

-A totally redesigned Vagus site is not alive at <a href="http://beta.biestephen.com/">here</a>.
-The site is still in beta mode.
+A totally redesigned Vagus site is still not alive but you can access at <a href="http://beta.biestephen.com/">here</a> for some teaser peek when it's under beta mode.
 After all bugs being cleared away the URL will be updated to http://biestephen.com/ instead.

+**Open-Source!** All content that you can dig in this site is open-sourced, which can be used to match any of your personal purposes.

 ### What is Vagus?